olulesi/project-2/README.md

 * The user starts at the homepage where the input box is shown asking what ingredient they have in their fridge.
 * Upon typing an ingredient and submitting the search it takes the user to the index of meals with the ingredient it contains.
 * The user can then select a specific meal to see a detailed view of the meal with its instructions, ingredients and similar meals they like .
-* Other key features is the user can click on the my fridge is full button which takes the user to a random meal
+* Other key features: the user can click on the my fridge is full button found on the home page which takes the user to a random meal.
 * In addition there is a yuck button that the user can click on to hide certain meals that they find disgusting.
-* Lastly for if the user types in an invalid ingredient there is an error page informing the user to try again.
+* Lastly if the user types in an invalid ingredient there is an error page gif and message informing the user to try again.

 ## Process
-After going through the Useful resources of **[Some free APIs](https://apilist.fun/)** we could use are interests lead us to go long the lines of Food Based API’s, we decided to use the Mealdb which had multiple filtered requests that we wanted to use for are website.
+After going through the Useful resources of **[Some free APIs](https://apilist.fun/)** we could use are interests lead us to go long the lines of a Food Based API, we decided to use the Mealdb which had multiple filtered requests that we wanted to use for are website and had a large enough list of meals to fufill the purpose of are app.

 Here are some more free Api resources we looked through: